MeeniMc/OmniCut/README.md

 Stairs and Slabs variants, as well as doors and trapdoors (including waxed, oxidized varieties).

+_New for 1.21.9/10: added recipes for copper chains, bars, rods, including waxed, oxidized varieties._

 ### Deepslate conversion

 The Stonecutter can  convert Deepslate blocks to Cobbled Deepslate blocks.

+_New for 1.21.9/10: added recipes for direct production of deepslate blocks (e.g., deepslate tiles, stairs, etc.) directly from deepslate, without an intermediate conversion to cobbled deepslate._

 Recycling
 ---------